amices/mice/README.md

 -   Store and export the imputed data in various formats
 -   Generate simulated incomplete data
 -   Incorporate custom imputation methods

+New feature in version 2.41: User may choose which cells to impute.

 Main functions
 --------------